titimoby/GoloHttpServer/README.md

 - Html pages must be in the same folder as GoloHttpServer.golo
 - you can use subfolders (if not, it's a bug ;) )

-##Contribute

-Any contribution is welcome, fork and pull a request, add issues, suggestions...

 ## License

     Copyright 2013 Thierry Chantier